My Motivation: Watching resistance melt away and people own their True Power!

 Inspired by Martial Arts

-For over two decades, I’ve been a devoted student of aikido, the Japanese art of reconciliation.
-I will be testing for my nidan black belt soon.
+For almost three decades, I’ve been a devoted student of aikido, the Japanese art of reconciliation.
+I will be testing for my third level black belt soon.
 We have a vibrant club, Indianapolis Aikikai, where I study and teach occasionally.

 Aikido uses position rather than force to diffuse and protect the opponent’s life as well as your own; Aikido movement is predominately spiral which creates power.
 Spiral Impact is grounded in the same concepts to create movement through conflict and into resolution.